Kintyre/ksconf/docs/source/contrib.rst

 -   Confirms python code compiles (AST)
 -   Blocks the committing of large files and keys
 -   Rebuilds the dynamic portions of the docs related to the CLI.
--   Confirms that all Unit test pass.
-(Currently this is the same tests also run by Travis CI, but since test complete in under 5 seconds, the run-everywhere approach seems appropriate for now.
+-   Confirms that all unit tests pass.
+(Currently, this is the same test run by Travis CI, but since tests1 complete in under 5 seconds, the run-everywhere approach seems appropriate for now.
     Eventually, the local testing will likely become a subset of the full test suite.)

 ..  note:: Multiple uses of pre-commit

-    Be aware that the `ksconf repo`_ both uses pre-commit for validation of it's own content and it provides a pre-commit hook service definition for other repos.
+    Be aware, that the `ksconf repo`_ both uses pre-commit for validation of it's own content, and it provides a pre-commit hook service definition for other repos.
-    The first scenario is discussed in this section of the docs.
+    The first scenario is discussed in this section of the guide.
-    The second scenario is for repositories housing Splunk apps to use :ref:`ksconf_cmd_check` and :ref:`ksconf_cmd_sort` as easy to use hooks against their own ``.conf`` files which is discussed further in :ref:`ksconf_pre_commit`.
+    The second scenario is for repositories that house Splunk apps to use :ref:`ksconf_cmd_check` and :ref:`ksconf_cmd_sort` as easy to use hooks against their own ``.conf`` files which is discussed further in :ref:`ksconf_pre_commit`.

 Installing the pre-commit hook